mattermost/docs/source/deployment/cluster.rst

   * Database
   * High Availability

-If the update includes a change to the database schema, the database is upgraded by the first server that starts.
+If the upgrade includes a change to the database schema, the database is upgraded by the first server that starts.

-Apply updates during a period of low load.
+Apply upgrades during a period of low load.
 The system downtime is brief, and depends on the number of Mattermost servers in your cluster.
 Note that you are not restarting the machines, only the Mattermost server applications.

 1. Review the upgrade procedure in the *Upgrade Enterprise Edition* section of :doc:`../administration/upgrade`.
 2. Make a backup of your existing ``config.json`` file.